-Preserving fresh herbs you grow in your garden is also a great way to save money, since buying them at the store is really expensive.
+Preserving herbs you grow in your garden is also a great way to save money, since buying them at the store is really expensive.

-How To Preserve Herbs From Your Garden
+9 Ways To Preserve Herbs

-There are many ways to preserve fresh herbs.
+There are many ways to preserve herbs.
 From drying to freezing, or making delicious herb-infused oils, vinegars, and butter… the options are endless!
 Here are my favorites…

 1. Storing Fresh Herbs In The Fridge

 If you plan to use them soon, then you can store herbs in your fridge.
 Don’t leave them in there too long though, or they could dry out or mold.

 An herb keeper works great.
 Or you can place them in a glass of water (like you do with flowers), and cover them with plastic.

 Here’s how to store them in your refrigerator, and a few tricks to make sure they last as long as possible…